 This phase I trial investigates whether hyperpolarized magnetic resonance imaging (hpMRI) can predict treatment response in patients with thyroid cancer and other head and neck cancer undergoing radiation therapy and/or receiving systemic therapy before surgery.
 An hpMRI is like a standard MRI but involves the use of an imaging contrast agent called hyperpolarized 13-C-pyruvate.
 Diagnostic procedures, such as hpMRI, may predict a patient's response to treatment and may help plan the best treatment.

-Additional locations may be listed on ClinicalTrials.gov for NCT04589624.
+Study sponsor and potential other locations can be found on ClinicalTrials.gov for NCT04589624.

 Locations matching your search criteria